Balls to the Wall (album)

-Balls to the Wall is the fifth studio album by German heavy metal band Accept.
-European label Lark Records released the album in December 1983, with its release in the United States delayed a month to not compete with the band's then-current album Restless and Wild.
+Balls to the Wall is the fifth studio album by German heavy metal band Accept, released in 1983.
 It is Accept's only record to attain Gold certification in the US.
 The album's title track became Accept's signature song and remains a metal anthem and trademark in the genre.

 Album information

 A controversy followed the American release, due to the record's title and front cover seen as homoerotic, and the lyrics to "London Leatherboys" and "Love Child" were interpreted to concern homosexuals.
 Guitarist Wolf Hoffmann was dismissive of the controversy, saying years later that "You Americans are so uptight about this.
 In Europe it was never a big deal...we just wanted to be controversial and different and touch on these touchy subjects, because it gave us good press and it worked fabulously, you know".
 Drummer Stefan Kaufmann explained that many of the themes on the album were about oppressed minorities in general.
 "London Leatherboys" was really about bikers, for example: "They're normal people, they just look different and they behave different.
 But they're normal people, another minority.
 And 'Love Child' was about gays, true, but it's basically about people who are suppressed."
 Concerning the homosexuality issues themselves, Kaufmann said in an interview with French magazine Enfer (n°7, 1983):

 "It's a phenomenon that should be taken into consideration.
 Because it exists on a wide scale and should be demystified.
 In fact, this is a phenomenon of society that needs to be taken as such.
 For a long time gay people have been considered as sick or insane.
 And yet, it's time to respect these people, open our minds which are often closed."

 Hoffmann's wife, lyricist Gaby Hauke, also denied these suggestions concerning the controversy:

 "Let me answer this and (the next) question in one, ok?
 I have been very rebellious and by no means I would have written anything 'normal'!
 Never!
 The sexual question about the context of certain lyrics are mind games and pure interpretation from outsiders.
 This is a band who has as individuals -so little to do with controversy and absolutely nothing in particular with anything but being VERY straight."

-The front cover image of the album bears a striking resemblance to photographer Robert Mapplethorpe's work "Patrice, N.Y.C."
-(1977).

 This album was the only Accept album which guitarist Herman Frank played on until 2010's Blood of the Nations (though he was given credit on 1982's Restless and Wild).

 Professional wrestler Chris Jericho's band, Fozzy, did their own cover of the song "Balls to the Wall".
-The Swedish band Amon Amarth also covered the song as a bonus track for their 2011 album Surtur Rising.